Education, Higher Education, M.Ed.

 Location & Format

-Classes for graduate students in this major meet downtown on the Robert C. Pew Grand Rapids Campus.Format: Hybrid
+Classes for this program are offered as a hybrid program that requires three face-to-face meetings per semester on the Robert C. Pew Grand Rapids Campus.Format: Hybrid

 The M.Ed. in Higher Education curriculum prepares graduates to work with college students and higher education professionals in a variety of functional areas such as: